Frequently Asked Questions

 If accepted for a poster presentation, you will be expected to present your work in the form of a poster during one of the many themed poster sessions that we hold in the main auditorium.
 Poster sessions typically have anywhere from 30-70 presenters.

-If accepted for a paper presentation, you will be expected to present your work in the form of a short oral presentation (power point presentation, if preferred).
+If accepted for a paper presentation (members and fellows only), you will be expected to present your work in the form of a short oral presentation (e.g., power point presentation).
 This presentation should be anywhere from 10-15 minutes long.
-You will be presenting along side other members speaking on analogous topics.
+You will be presenting along side other members speaking on related topics.
 Paper sessions typically have 3-5 presenters.
+Associates may not present in paper sessions or symposia.

 If there are multiple authors, who should submit the proposal?